 Isolation: Changes made in a transaction are not visible to other transactions until they are committed.

-Non-relational databases: The concept of non-relational databases came into picture to handle rapid growth of unstructured data and scale them out easily.
+Non-relational databases: The concept of non-relational databases came into the picture to handle the rapid growth of unstructured data and scale them out easily.
 This provides flexible schema so there is no such thing called “Referential Integrity” as we see in Relational databases.
-The data are highly de-normalised and do not require JOINs between objects.
-This relaxes ACID property of relational databases and supports CAP (Consistency, Availability and Partioning).
-But out of these three only two are guaranteed at any point of time.
+The data are highly de-normalized and do not require JOINs between objects.
+This relaxes ACID property of relational databases and supports CAP (Consistency, Availability, and Partitioning).
+But out of these three only two are guaranteed at any point in time.
 So as opposed to ACID, it will only support BASE (Basically Available Soft state, Eventual consistency).
 The initial databases created based on these concepts are BigTable by Google, HBase by Yahoo, Cassandra by Facebook, etc.

-Document database: This database can contain many key-values documents with many nested level.
-Effecient Querying is possible with this database.
+Document database: This database can contain many key-values documents with many nested levels.
+Efficient Querying is possible with this database.
 The documents are stored in JSON format.(ex MongoDB)

 Graph database: Instead of traditional rows and columns, this databases uses nodes and edges to represent graph structures and store data. (ex Neo4J)